Monitoring and operations

 Silences menu

-2. Make sure that you select “AlertManager” on the top right corner of the page, this ensures that you create a silence inside of the AlertManager that’s managed by the Prometheus operator instead of the built-in Grafana AlertManager which isn’t used.
+2. Make sure that you select “Alertmanager” on the top right corner of the page, this ensures that you create a silence inside of the Alertmanager that’s managed by the Prometheus operator instead of the built-in Grafana Alertmanager which isn’t used.

-AlertManager selection
+Alertmanager selection

-It’s important that you select the AlertManager that’s managed by the Prometheus operator, otherwise your silence won’t apply to the Prometheus instance that Atmosphere deploys.
+It’s important that you select the Alertmanager that’s managed by the Prometheus operator, otherwise your silence won’t apply to the Prometheus instance that Atmosphere deploys.

-3. Click the “Add Silence” button and use the AlertManager format to create your silence, which you can test by seeing if it matches any alerts in the list labeled “Affected alert instances”.
+3. Click the “Add Silence” button and use the Alertmanager format to create your silence, which you can test by seeing if it matches any alerts in the list labeled “Affected alert instances”.

 Limit the number of labels